 Q21.
 Which are the best banks and NBFCs for a personal loan?

 Personal loans are offered by all leading banks and numerous NBFCs (non-banking financial companies).
-Some of the leading providers of personal loans include HDFC Bank, IndusInd Bank, Citibank, Axis Bank, Fullerton India, Capital First, State Bank of India and Associates, Indian Bank, Karnataka Bank, Standard Chartered Bank and many others.
+Some of the leading providers of personal loans include HDFC Bank, IndusInd Bank, Citibank, Axis Bank, Capital First, State Bank of India and Associates, Indian Bank, Karnataka Bank, Standard Chartered Bank and many others.

 Q22.
 Is there any Balance Transfer offer on a personal loan?
 Are there any benefits of this balance transfer?

 In some cases, a lender would allow you to transfer the current balance (amount still to be repaid) on your current personal loan from current lender to a new one.
 In this case, the new lender would pay off the balance amount to the current lender.
 At the end of the balance transfer process, you will owe the new lender whatever payments plus applicable interest that is left on your current loan.